 So what is your credit score when you come to Canada?
 Nothing.
 Think of it as a blank slate.
 Everything you do henceforth will dictate what direction your credit rating will go, up or down.

-Fortunately, you can establish a Canadian credit history and start building a credit record shortly after you arrive in Canada.
 Your credit history or credit rating starts the first time you get a credit card or loan in your name from a Canadian bank.
 You can begin by applying for and using a credit card responsibly.

 Even if you don’t have immediate plans to buy a house or vehicle, it’s a good idea to establish a credit history, since banks may give special consideration to recent newcomers.

-In some cases, newcomers may be offered a ‘secured’ credit card.
+In some cases, newcomers may be eligible for a ‘secured’ credit card.
 A secured credit card is different than a regular credit card because it requires a security deposit equal to the amount of the credit limit.
 Think of it as a stepping stone to getting an unsecured credit card.
 Such special offers may be more difficult to obtain later, especially if your income does not grow as fast as you had hoped.
 A credit card is also useful for larger purchases and as a secondary piece of identification.

 Why is Your Credit Score Important?